Almarch/NLP-from-a-PC/README.md

 NB:
 - The `{"role": "system", "content":...}` instructions do not work well.
 See the [doc](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B#usage-recommendations).
-- The `attention_mask` error message should be disregarded, as explained in [this thread](https://stackoverflow.com/questions/69609401/suppress-huggingface-logging-warning-setting-pad-token-id-to-eos-token-id).
+- As far as I understand the `attention_mask` error message should be disregarded as explained in [this thread](https://stackoverflow.com/questions/69609401/suppress-huggingface-logging-warning-setting-pad-token-id-to-eos-token-id).

 ### 1.1.
 Vector data base